| The following is the complete

 younger the ferret, the better the prognosis, although the younger

 the ferret, the more likely a second adrenal tumor will crop up.
+I don't see an easy resolution to this problem.

 It requires money, intelligent and dedicated people looking into the